Take Me To The Lakes: An Enchanting Creative Retreat in the Heart of the Lake District

 Transport to and from the retreat is not included, but rest assured, you will be held every step of the way.
 Upon booking, you’ll receive access to a lovingly curated online portal filled with detailed travel guidance, helpful tips, and a welcoming community of fellow travellers ready to share advice.
 For those arriving by car, Lanehead offers convenient private parking, so you can come and go with ease and peace of mind.
 Whether by train, bus, or car, you will never be alone on your journey here.

-Guests are welcome from every corner of the world, the Lake District has always been a magnet for wandering souls.
-If travelling by train, we recommend coming into Windermere station, from which you can either take a taxi directly to Lanehead, or a local bus to Coniston village (from there, it’s about a 15-minute walk to the house).
+Guests are welcome from every corner of the world, the Lake District has always been a magnet for wandering souls!
+If travelling by train, I recommend coming into Windermere station, from which you can either take a taxi directly to Lanehead, or a local bus to Coniston village (from there, it’s about a 15-minute walk to the house, or I can personally pick you up!).
 If you are driving, Lanehead has its own private car park, and you’ll receive directions closer to the time.
-If you’re travelling from overseas, please check whether you need a visa for entry into the UK, and do note that travel insurance is a requirement for all guests, wherever you’re travelling from.

 This retreat is ideal for anyone seeking to deepen their creative practice, whether you're a painter, poet, writer, musician, or someone looking for inspiration.
 It’s perfect for those who appreciate the beauty of nature, are fans of Taylor Swift’s Folklore, or are interested in the artistic and literary history of the Lake District.

 The retreat includes a mix of guided nature walks, creative workshops, visits to historic sites like Beatrix Potter’s home, and personal creative time.
-You’ll also enjoy a private string quartet performance of Taylor Swift’s Folklore and Evermore songs.
+You’ll also enjoy a private string quartet performance of Taylor Swift’s folklore and evermore songs.
 Each day is designed to inspire and nurture your creativity, with opportunities to engage in art, writing, and reflection.

 The retreat is designed to be intimate, with a group size of 15 participants maximum.
 This allows for personalised attention and a close-knit community atmosphere.

-I always say: prepare for every season in a single day as such is the charm (and cheek) of British weather!
-The Lake District may greet you with golden sunlight one moment and misty rain the next, so please bring a waterproof jacket, warm layers, and comfortable shoes suitable for countryside paths.
-You’ll also want a day bag for excursions, a journal for musings, your favourite book for rainy afternoons, and anything personal that brings you comfort, be it a shawl, a crystal, or a well-loved pen.
 I suggest cosy sleepwear, a special outfit you might wear for the string quartet evening, and perhaps even a swimsuit if you’re tempted by a wild dip or sauna!
 All craft materials are provided, and there will be endless tea, fruit and soul-nourishing meals awaiting you, so just bring your wondrous self, a dash of curiosity, and a heart ready to be enchanted!
 I'll have more guidance in the Take Me To The Lakes online portal that you will have access to.

 Optional activities such as paddleboarding, saunas, or solo excursions are not included but can be arranged at Lanehead for an additional cost.
+There are also yoga mats as Lanehead is normally home to yoga retreats so you are welcome to use these facilities too!

 Yes, the itinerary includes free time each day for personal reflection, exploration of the beautiful surroundings, or working on your creative projects.
 You can use this time to relax, recharge, or engage in activities that inspire you.